zencart/documentation/content/user/products/wholesale_pricing.md

 - premium business customers (level 2), and
 - a third level for a single company that buys in enormous volumes, Wally World (level 3).

-The value in the Wholesale Level field of the Customer Detail page would thus be:
+The value in the Wholesale Level field on the Customer Detail page would thus be:
 - 0 (retail customers),
 - 1 (business customers),
 - 2 (premium business customers), or